 Indicators

-The 2023 performance measurements are composed of eight indicators.
-These indicators together represent three different criteria of scientific paper performance: research productivity, research impact, and research excellence.
+The performance measurements are composed of eight indicators.
+These indicators together represent three different criteria of research performance, which includes research productivity, research impact, and research excellence.
 Table 1 lists the indicators and shows the respective weightings of each indicator.

 Table 1 The Criteria and Indicators, and Their Respective Weightings, Used for the NTU World University Performance-Based Ranking

-Number of articles in the current yearb (2022)
+Number of articles in the current year* (2023)

 10%